vacp2p/rfc-index/nomos/data-availability-layer.md

 The data availability service of the Nomos base layer consist of different node roles, dispersal clients, data availibity sampling nodes, and data availability provider nodes.
-All network partipants have a choice in which node role they choose to run.
+All network participants do data sampling and verification.

-Nodes MAY decide to provide resources to the data availibilty service of the Nomos base-layer or join a Data Availibility Committee within a zone.
+Nodes MAY decide to provide resources to the data availibilty service of the Nomos base-layer or join a zone provide resources based on different requirements determined by the zone.
-Light nodes are limited resource roles, like a dispersal client or sampling node which utilize Nomos zones to create or retrieve blockchain transactions.
+Light clients are limited resource roles, like a dispersal client or sampling node they utilize Nomos zones to create or retrieve blockchain transactions.
-Compared to other node roles within the network, a light node SHOULD NOT download large amounts of block data owned by zones, MAY selectivly vailidate zk-proofs from the Nomos coordination layer, MAY verify data availibility of the base layer for zones they prefer.
+A light node SHOULD NOT download large amounts of block data owned by zones.
+- it MAY selectively vailidate zero knowledge proofs from the [Nomos Coordination Layer](#TODO),
+- it MAY verify data availibility of the base layer for zones they prefer.

 Data availibity on the base layer is only a temporary guarantee.
 The data can only be verified for a predetermined time, based on the Nomos network.
 The base layer MUST NOT provide long term incentives or allocate resources to repair missing data.
-Zones act as [Data Availability Committees](#) for their own blockchain state.
+It is the resposiblity of Zones to make blockchain data availible.
-Zones SHOULD provide data availability for their blockchain in the event that light nodes can not access data, light nodess MAY utilize the data avilability of the Nomos base layer.
+In the event that light clients can not access data, it MAY utilize the data avilability of the Nomos base layer.

 ### Base-Layer Nodes

-All light node are considered to be Nomos base layer nodes.
+All light clients MAY also be Nomos base layer nodes.
 Base-layer nodes MUST NOT process data, but only provide data availability guarantees for a limit amount of time.
 The role of a provider node is to store polynomial commitment schemes for Nomos zones.